tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 .. class:: acknowledgement

-   (this and the following section borrow from https://6ftdan.com/allyourdev/2015/01/20/refinements-over-monkey-patching/)
+   (This and the following section borrow from

+   https://6ftdan.com/allyourdev/2015/01/20/refinements-over-monkey-patching/)

 Basic monkey patching is very simple to do, quite nice to write, but rather